 A systematic review is an academic research paper, also called a report, that uses a method called 'evidence synthesis' to look for answers to a pre-defined question.

 The purpose of a systematic review is to sum up the best available research on that specific question.
 This is done by synthesizing the results of several studies.

 A systematic review uses transparent procedures to find, evaluate and synthesize the results of relevant research.
-Procedures are explicitly defined in advance, in order to ensure that the exercise is transparent and can be replicated.
+Procedures are explicitly defined in advance, to ensure that the exercise is transparent and can be replicated.
 This practice is also designed to minimize bias.

 Studies included in a review are screened for quality, so that the findings of a large number of studies can be combined.
-Peer review is a key part of the process; qualified independent researchers control the author's methods and results.
+Peer review is a key part of the process; qualified independent researchers review the author's methods and results.

 A systematic review must have:

-- Clear inclusion/ exclusion criteria
+- Clear inclusion and exclusion criteria

 - An explicit search strategy